🚨 Active plumbing emergency? — Call Now: 1-888-488-7530

 What should I do about water damage while I wait?

-Loud popping, rumbling, or banging often means sediment buildup or a pressure issue — both can lead to failure.
+Loud popping, rumbling, or banging often means sediment buildup or a pressure issue — both can lead to tank failure.
 If you also notice leaking, discolored water, or loss of hot water, treat it as urgent.
-If you smell gas near the unit, leave immediately and call 911 before calling us.
+If you smell gas near the unit, leave the house immediately and call 911 before calling us.

 Is sewage backup dangerous?